markhuot/voyage/README.md

 The connection must adhere to the `DestinationConnectionInterface` and implement the following methods.

 First, the destination must "prepare" a frame for the destination repository.
 It is passed a source frame but is free to return any sort of frame that is useful to the destination.

-For example if you were importing in to a
+Be aware that because Voyage implementes `pcntl_fork` to speed up processing frames must be serialized to pass between the parent and child threads.
+So it is recommended that frame data be simple array data.
+If you need more complex data objects, for example, a Model class to insert in to the destination it is recommended to creat that object in the destination connection's `upsert` method right before it is upserted to avoid serialization issues.

 ```php
 public function prepareFrame(Frame $frame): Frame